Venezuela opposition march to honor those killed in violence

 The last week has seen an increase in late-night looting in working class areas.
 Unrest that began late on Thursday night in the Caracas neighborhood of El Valle left eleven people dead from either electrocution or gunfire.

-The economy has been in free-fall since the collapse of oil prices in 2014.
+The OPEC nation's economy has been in free-fall since the collapse of oil prices in 2014.
 Once a generous oil-financed welfare state, Venezuelan consumers now struggle to obtain basic food and medicine.

-(Additional reporting by Brian Ellsworth; Editing by Chizu Nomiyama and Diane Craft)
+(Reporting by Brian Ellsworth; Editing by Chizu Nomiyama)